Amaan-12-git/Quora-CLone/README.md

 # Quora Clone Project

-This is a clone of the Quora WebApp, where users can create and manage text-based posts associated with their usernames.
+This is a clone of the Quora WebApp using MongoDB, where users can create and manage text-based posts associated with their usernames.

 ## Pre-requisites